 8 Factors to Never Consider When Choosing a College

 You may feel like you have some great reasons for making your college choice.
 But it’s important that your decision is centered around your top college priorities and not solely influenced by other people or reasons that you might regret later on.
 Here’s what to watch out for when it comes time to select a college.

 1. Romantic Relationships

 It’s important to consider your significant other when making big life decisions.
-However, when it comes to choosing a college, put yourself first and encourage your partner to do the same.
+However, when it comes to choosing a college, put yourself first and encourage your significant other to do the same.

-In fact, allowing your relationship to influence your college decision may lead to problems in the future, causing you to be unsatisfied with your decision and resentful of your partner.
-Be sure to choose a school that is the best fit for you, regardless of your partner’s decision.
+In fact, allowing your relationship to influence your college decision may lead to problems in the future, especially if one of you is unsatisfied with the college and feels resentful.
+Be sure to choose a school that is the best fit for you, regardless of your significant other's decision.
 If you both end up at the same school, then it should be because it was right for both of you!

 Friendships can change dramatically once you graduate from high school.
 Although you may plan to stay in touch with high school friends after graduation, and some of them may be lifelong friends, there’s also a chance you’ll grow apart as your college lives unfold.
 Plus, one of the best parts of college is meeting new people and making new friends.

 3. Beautiful people

 It’s normal to weigh multiple pros and cons when choosing a college, but the physical attractiveness of the students on campus shouldn’t be one of them.
 On average, most public colleges have populations ranging from 6,000 to 40,000 students.
 It’s impossible to gauge the attractiveness of a college's entire student body from a few individuals you saw during a college tour or connected with over Zoom.

 4. College rankings

 Some students consider rankings and reputation top reasons to choose a college.
 Even parents can get caught up in a college’s statistics!
 It’s important to remember that a college is much more than its ranking on U.S. News and World Report.